rshelnutt/st-bootstrap.js/README.md

 The `.fullscreen` class can also be combined with both the [hero](#hero) and [slider](#sliders) elements.

 **[Note]** This class forces the content to be absolutely positioned *behind* other content.
-It should be used strictly for media display purposes, at the top of the page, beneath the navigation.
+It should be used strictly for media display purposes, directly beneath the top menu.

 ### Hero